-The NASA definition-theory of life offers a clear direction for exploratory synthesis.
-If this theory describing life were so simple, then a target for "synthetic biology" would be an artificial chemical system capable of Darwinian evolution.
+The NASA definition-theory of life offers a clear direction for exploratory synthetic biology.
+If life were so simple, then a target would be an artificial chemical system capable of Darwinian evolution.
 If the NASA definition-theory of life is on point, this artificial system should be able to recreate all of the properties that we value in life.
-To manage issues of ethics and hazards, we might not seek to make our system self-sustaining, unlike (for example) the synthetic constructions sought by Venter, Smith, and their colleagues.

 Like the Venter-Smith team two decades later, we also had high hopes when we set out.
 After all, the existing theory at that time, constructed at the molecular level, seemed to associate Darwinian evolution with some quite simple molecular structures, even simpler than those required to assemble an artificial cell from natural genes taken from elsewhere.
+Indeed, the first-generation theory of nucleic acids, adumbrated by Watson and Crick a half century ago, is so simple that it is taught in middle school.